Package 'inspectdf'

 • pcnt_1, pcnt_2, the percentage of total memory usage of each column within each of df1 and df2.

-For a grouped dataframe, the tibble returned is as for a single dataframe, but where the first k columns are the grouping columns.
+For a grouped data frame, the tibble returned is as for a single data frame, but where the first k columns are the grouping columns.
 There will be as many rows in the result as there are unique combinations of the grouping variables.

 Value